Table of Contents

 Creating Your Ball Pythons’ Habitat

-After you have picked the best ball python enclosure, the next thing you will do is to customize and decorate the inside of the enclosure to accommodate the needs of your ball python.
+After you have picked the best ball python enclosure, the next thing you will do is customize and decorate the inside of the enclosure to accommodate the needs of your ball python.

-Substrate
+- Substrate

 The most well-known substrate used for ball python enclosure are newspapers and paper towels in terms of disinfecting and cleaning the enclosure.

--
+- Aspen

 This fluffy and light is excellent at absorbing any excess moisture content In the ball house.
-Plus it looks great within the confines of a cage,
+Plus, it looks great within the confines of a cage,

 While aspen shavings are far better from a bad substrate in captivity, great care should therefore be taken when feeding your pet.

-You may opt to either select a different substrate or to move your ball python to an entirely different cage for feeding purposes.
+You may opt to either select a different substrate or move your ball python to an entirely different cage for feeding purposes.

-Beech Chippings
+- Beech Chippings

-Corn Cob Granules
+- Corn Cob Granules

 Less commonly used than either of the two past substrate options, corn cob granules are another possible option for your snake.